Finance for a new kitchen without any deposit

 Katrin Straub

-The aroma of freshly brewed coffee in a modern, tidy kitchen – a dream that often falters on financing.
-A new kitchen quickly costs over 10,000 Euros on average.
-However, a lack of equity need not be an obstacle if you know the right steps.
+The smell of freshly brewed coffee in a modern, uncluttered kitchen – a dream that often falls through because of financing.
+A new kitchen quickly costs an average of over 10,000 euros.
+But a lack of equity capital need not be an obstacle if you know the right steps.

 The topic in brief and concise terms

-A new kitchen costs on average between 10,000 and 12,000 Euros, but financing without equity is possible through installment loans.
+A new kitchen costs an average of 10,000 to 12,000 euros, but financing without equity is possible through instalment loans.

-An independent instalment loan is often cheaper than zero-percent financing from the dealer, as it allows for cash payment discounts.
+An independent instalment loan is often cheaper than zero per cent financing from the dealer, as it enables cash discounts.

 A good credit rating (SCHUFA score) is crucial for favourable interest rates; check your data before applying.

-A new fitted kitchen in Germany typically costs between €10,000 and €12,000.
-Affordable kitchen units are available from €3,000, while a designer kitchen can cost over €30,000.
-The cost of kitchen cabinets alone often accounts for 35 to 45 percent of the total price.
-In addition, appliances, depending on the brand and features, range between €1,500 and over €5,000.
+A new fitted kitchen in Germany costs on average between €10,000 and €12,000.
+Budget kitchen units are already available from €3,000, while a designer kitchen can cost over €30,000.
+The cost of kitchen cabinets alone often accounts for 35 to 45 per cent of the total price.
+There are also appliances, which depending on the brand and specifications cost between €1,500 and over €5,000.
 Do not underestimate the additional costs for delivery and installation, which can quickly amount to several hundred euros.
-Therefore, detailed budgeting is the first step to sound financing.
+Careful budget planning is therefore the first step towards sound financing.

-There are mainly two ways to finance a new kitchen without equity: the traditional installment loan from a bank and dealer financing directly in the furniture store.
-While dealers often advertise zero-percent financing, this can turn out to be more expensive than expected.
+There are mainly two ways to finance a new kitchen without equity: the classic instalment loan from a bank and retailer financing directly through the furniture store.
+While retailers often advertise zero-per-cent financing, this can end up being more expensive than expected.
 The purchase price for such promotional kitchens is often set higher to offset the interest costs.
-An independent installment loan with no restrictions on its use offers you more flexibility and negotiation room.
-With the bank's money, you act as a cash buyer and can often negotiate a discount of five to ten percent on the kitchen price.
+An independent instalment loan for any purpose offers you more flexibility and room for negotiation.
+With the bank’s money, you appear as a cash buyer and can often negotiate a discount of five to ten per cent on the kitchen price.

 Here is an overview of the most common options:

-• Traditional installment loan: You borrow the required amount from a bank and pay it back in fixed monthly installments.
-The interest rates are often more favorable than with other types of loans.
+• Classic instalment loan: You borrow the required amount from a bank and repay it in fixed monthly instalments.
+The interest rates are often lower than with other types of loan.

-• Dealer financing: Offered directly by the kitchen studio or furniture store, often as zero-percent financing.
-It's essential to examine the conditions carefully, as hidden costs may be lurking.
+• Retailer financing: Offered directly by the kitchen studio or furniture store, often as zero-per-cent financing.
+The terms should be checked carefully here, as hidden costs can lurk.

-• Credit line loan: Similar to an overdraft facility, a credit line is granted that you can use flexibly.
-This is practical for unforeseen costs during kitchen renovation.
+• Credit line: Similar to an overdraft facility, a credit limit is granted that you can use flexibly.
+This is practical for unforeseen costs during the kitchen renovation.

-The choice of the right form of financing strongly depends on your personal situation, particularly whether you are a homeowner or renting.
+The choice of the right financing option depends heavily on your personal circumstances, in particular whether you own property or rent.

-The path to a kitchen loan begins with an honest household budget.
-Compare your monthly income and expenses to determine the maximum affordable rate.
-A precise household budget is the foundation for any loan application.
-Banks assess your creditworthiness mainly through an inquiry with SCHUFA.
-A positive SCHUFA score of over 90 percent significantly increases your chances of approval and favourable interest rates.
-Even a single negative entry can lead to the rejection of the loan application.
+The road to a kitchen loan begins with an honest household budget calculation.
+Compare your monthly income and expenses to determine the maximum affordable instalment.
+A clear household budget calculation is the basis for any loan application.
+Banks check your creditworthiness, i.e. your credit standing, mainly through a check with SCHUFA.
+A positive SCHUFA score of over 90 per cent significantly increases your chances of approval and favourable interest rates.
+Even a single negative entry can lead to your loan application being rejected.
 Therefore, request a free data copy from SCHUFA in advance to check your entries.

-A zero-percent financing offer sounds tempting but it carries risks.
-Dealers offering this option are hardly open to price negotiations.
-Often, an additional, expensive residual debt insurance is sold with the loan agreement, or a revolving credit line with a credit card is set up.
-If you use this additional credit line, high interest rates of often over ten percent apply.
+A zero per cent finance deal sounds tempting, but it carries risks.
+Retailers offering this option are rarely willing to negotiate on price.
+Often, an additional, expensive residual debt insurance policy is sold with the loan agreement, or a revolving credit line is set up with a credit card.
+If you use this additional credit line, high interest rates of often more than ten per cent apply.
 Another disadvantage is the lack of flexibility.
-The credit is strictly tied to the purchase in the respective furniture store.
+The loan is strictly tied to the purchase at the respective furniture store.
 An independent furniture loan is often the better choice here.

-Expert tips for better conditions and more flexibility
+Expert tips for better terms and more flexibility

-To get the best conditions, you should compare several loan offers.
-Always pay attention to the effective annual interest rate, as it includes all costs.
-A longer term does lower the monthly rate, but it increases the total cost of the loan.
-A loan with a long term can still be sensible to keep the monthly burden low.
-Our expert tip: Arrange for free special repayments in the loan agreement.
-This way, you can use unexpected windfalls, such as a tax refund, to pay off the loan faster and save on interest.
-Many banks allow an annual special repayment of up to ten percent of the loan amount.
+To get the best terms, you should compare several loan offers.
+Always pay attention to the annual percentage rate, as it includes all costs.
+A longer term does reduce the monthly instalment, but it increases the overall cost of the loan.
+A loan with a long term can still make sense if you want to keep monthly repayments low.
+Our expert tip: Agree fee-free overpayments in the loan agreement.
+This allows you to use unexpected inflows of money, such as a tax refund, to repay the loan faster and save on interest.
+Many banks allow an annual overpayment of up to ten percent of the loan amount.

-Consumer loan agreements in Germany are strictly regulated to protect you as a borrower.
-The key regulations can be found in the German Civil Code (BGB) in sections 491 and following.
-Every loan agreement must be concluded in writing and clearly state the net loan amount, effective annual interest rate, and total costs.
-Particularly important is your legal right of withdrawal, which is 14 days after the conclusion of the contract.
-Within this period, you can withdraw from the contract without stating any reasons.
+Consumer credit agreements are strictly regulated in Germany to protect you as the borrower.
+The key provisions can be found in the German Civil Code (BGB) in sections 491 et seq.
+Every loan agreement must be concluded in writing and contain clear details of the net loan amount, effective annual interest rate and total costs.
+Particularly important is your statutory right of withdrawal of 14 days after conclusion of the contract.
+Within this period, you can withdraw from the contract without giving reasons.
 A comparison of annuity loans helps to better understand the long-term costs.

-Financing a new kitchen without capital is absolutely feasible if you proceed strategically.
-Realistic budget planning, comparing various credit offers, and knowing your rights as a consumer are the key success factors.
-An independent instalment loan often provides better conditions and more flexibility than dealer financing.
-This way, you can not only realise your dream kitchen, but also manage your finances in the long term and enjoy the joy of the new centrepiece of your home without worry.
-Remember, a new kitchen not only makes everyday life easier but can also increase the value of your property.
+Financing a new kitchen without equity is entirely achievable if you take a strategic approach.
+Realistic budget planning, comparing different loan offers, and understanding your rights as a consumer are the key factors for success.
+An independent personal loan often gives you better terms and more flexibility than dealer financing.
+This way, you can not only realise your dream kitchen, but also keep your finances under control in the long term and enjoy the pleasure of your new home’s centrepiece with complete peace of mind.
+Remember that a new kitchen not only makes everyday life easier, but can also increase the value of your property.

 FAQ